yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240916154040.png)

-Additionally, as outline by the post, this magic value can be found in the `Defines.h` file in Havoc's source files.
+Additionally, as outlined by the post, this magic value can be found in the `Defines.h` file in Havoc's source files.

 ![](/assets/imgs/havoc-c2/Pasted image 20240916155102.png)

-We went ahead and verified this for ourselves to make sure that it's still relevant :
+We went ahead and verified this for ourselves to make sure that it's still relevant.

 ![](/assets/imgs/havoc-c2/Pasted image 20240916155250.png)